 - Research Fellows who have already done some schools or young people outreach activities but would like to improve their skills and learn useful tips to ensure their outreach is effective.

 Everyone taking part in the training will have the opportunity to take on the challenge of communicating their research with non-scientific audiences e.g. 5-19 year old school students through the Royal Society’s Associate Schools or Colleges network.

 Please note: Although you will have some time to practice your communication skills during the day, this is not a presenting course as such, and will cover wider aspects of outreach and public engagement, to give you a broad picture of the context for this kind of work.

 - inspire Research Fellows to engage with schools, teachers and young people by equipping them with relevant skills, connections, and resources and providing the support to develop their own activities.

 - gain the skills, confidence and knowledge needed to work effectively with school audiences.

 - be supported in developing and delivering quality activities that are exciting, creative and age and curriculum appropriate.

 The sessions will be a combination of presentations and practical activities to give participants the opportunity to reflect on their learning and develop their skills and understanding.
 The course has also been designed to run over two days, with time in between each day to allow participants to engage with their partner Associate School or College.

-Download the Education outreach course programme (PDF).
+Download the Education Outreach Training course Programme (PDF) and Objectives (PDF).

 About the tutors